 Shiksha: Can you walk us through your section-wise strategy?

-Shaivi: It is crucial for an individual to develop a personalized strategy when preparing for competitive exams.
+Shaivi: It is important for an individual to develop a personalized strategy when preparing for competitive exams.
 Initially, one should focus on all sections to assess strengths and areas for improvement, and then pivot accordingly.
 In my case, I found myself most comfortable with the VARC section, which I leveraged as my strength.
 Through consistent and rigorous practice, I then dedicated additional effort to Quantitative Aptitude (QA) and Data Interpretation & Logical Reasoning (DILR).
 As a non-engineer, I was competing with individuals for whom Quant was a natural strength, which made it essential for me to invest significant effort in mastering this area.
 Ensuring a strong grasp of the fundamentals and committing to extensive practice were key to my success.

 Shiksha: Which books did you refer to for CAT preparation?